jkkomm/BioM2/README.md

 ..- attr(*, "names")= chr [1:3] "power" "ModuleSize" "mergeCutHeight"

 ```
-### PathwaysModule（）: Identifying Differential Modules with High Biological Interpretability
+### PathwaysModule（）: Identifying Illness-relevant  Modules with High Biological Interpretability
 We can use the optimal parameters provided by FindParaModule ( ), or provide them yourself.
-Then we can get the differential modules with high biological interpretability.
+Then we can get the illness-relevant modules with high biological interpretability.
 ```
 library(WGCNA)